cselab/Mirheo/docs/source/user/installation.rst

          $ pip install --user --upgrade .

 #.
-Now you should be able to use the YMeRo in your Python scripts:
+Now you should be able to use the Mirheo in your Python scripts:

    .. code-block:: python

-      import ymero
+      import mirheo

 Compile Options